JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

-# Challenges
+# Approaches to Challenges
-During the 8 days course of Robot Programming, Professor Gökçe Aydos has introduced a set of problems for us to solve.
-They will be addressed and explained one by one below.
+For all the challenges introduced earlier, my approaches to solve those challenges will be shown and explained below.

 -----